PauloBusch/api-key-for-multiple-clients/README.md

 ## Swagger UI

 A Swagger documentation is included in the Api, you can see the source code to configure Api Key authentication looking at `SwaggerConfiguration` class in `Sample.Api` project.

-// TODO: I'll update this documentation later to add more details of the implementation :)